-Past Regional Executive Directors namely, Trinidad Sales, Anita Caba, Dulce Saavedra and Gloria Calotes were responsible for the camp development and its maximum utilization for program and training activities.
+Past Regional Executive Directors namely, Trinidad Sales, Anita Caba, Dulce Saavedra, Gloria Calotes, and Natividad Genargue were responsible for the camp development and its maximum utilization for program and training activities.

 Today, Alano Regional Program and Training Center stands as a landmark in Davao City.
 While it has some modern architectural influences, it has retained its rustic touch.
 To the Girl Scouts, this center is a God-given paradise, where they come to camp together, to work, to play, to learn, to grow, to share and finally to serve.